block-core/blockcore-explorer/README.md

 Blockcore Explorer is an Angular app that is hosted by the .NET runtime with an Visual Studio C# project.

+It is possible to develop on the explorer without needing Visual Studio, but you need [Node.js](https://nodejs.org/).

 When the Angular App first runs, it will make an HTTP request to a single REST API that is hosted on the Visual Studio C# project.
 This REST API will return which blockchain the explorer should display.

 It can either run in multi-chain mode and list all blockchains that exists in the [public JSON file](https://chains.blockcore.net/CHAINS.json).